Marriage & Family Therapy

 The Master of Arts in Family Studies is a program within the Department of Marriage and Family Therapy.
 Unlike the MFT, it is not a clinical degree.
 Rather the Family Studies program is an advanced educational track focusing on early childhood, interpersonal relations, family studies, and human development.
 Graduates may enter various human services vocations (such as development officer, case manager, grant writer) and/or pursue a doctoral degree with the goal of becoming an educator or researcher.
 The program requires a minimum of 33 credits.
 Learn more about the program.

 We invite you to learn more about our programs and the admission requirements, courses, faculty, student handbook, and conceptual framework.
 Have more questions?
-Read our or contact us.
+Contact us.
 We hope you'll find our programs challenge you intellectually and enrich your life.